streamthoughts/azkarra-streams/site/content/en/docs/Getting started/_index.md

 ## Azkarra Web UI

 And, finally, we saved the best for last!
-Azkarra also provide a default WebUI for exploring your local streams application.
+Azkarra also provides a default WebUI for exploring your local streams application.
 [Azkarra Streams Web UI](http://localhost:8080/ui)